7 ways to prepare for studying abroad

 Sure, you’ll have undertaken a fair amount of research before you made your initial decision but, now it’s time to focus on the realities of living there.

-There’s a lot to know and, more importantly, understand about local customs, culture and the people wherever you are studying.
+There’s a lot to know and, more importantly, understand local customs, culture and the people wherever you are studying.

 If you’re leaving home to study in a new country, you may also like to read: how to deal with homesickness while studying abroad, it’s only human to miss home from time to time.